 Frequently Asked Questions

 To make it smoky, you can give it a dhungar.
-Heat a piece of charcoal or a whole cinnamon stick over direct flame until is red hot.
+Heat a piece of charcoal or a whole cinnamon stick over a direct flame until it is red hot.
 Keep a bowl in the center of the pan.

 You will have to add more water while cooking the curry.